Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs: Introduction

 Partial differential equations (PDEs) describe various real-world phenomena, such as heat transfer (Heat Equation), fluid dynamics (Navier-Stokes), and biological systems (Reaction-Diffusion).
 While analytical solutions are sought, many PDEs—like the Navier-Stokes equations—lack closed-form solutions, making them computationally intensive to solve.
 Numerical methods, such as finite element, finite difference \cite{mehra2010comparison}, and spectral methods, discretise these equations but involve trade-offs between computational cost and accuracy.
 Coarser grids reduce computational load but sacrifice precision, while finer grids increase both accuracy and computational expense.
 Recent advancements in deep learning have changed techniques for solving PDEs.
 Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics,mattey2021physics} integrate governing equations and boundary conditions into the loss function, but often struggle with generalisation and require retraining for changes in coefficients.
 Neural operators\cite{bhattacharya2021model,kovachki2023neural}, on the other hand, learn mappings between function spaces, offering a mesh-free, data-driven approach that generalises better across different PDE instances.

 Operator learning has gained traction with models like DeepONet\cite{lu2019deeponet} and the Fourier Neural Operator (FNO)\cite{li2020fourier}, which achieved state-of-the-art performance.
 These models learn input-output mappings to approximate complex operators, similar to sequence-to-sequence problems.
 Transformers\cite{vaswani2017attention} have become a go-to architecture for PDEs\cite{cao2021choose,li2022transformer,bryutkin2024hamlet} due to their ability to capture long-range dependencies.
+This is because the transformers address this challenge by providing a global receptive field: any two spatial tokens can interact in a single layer, making long-range effects as accessible as local ones.
+The attention mechanism further allows \emph{dynamic weighting}, where the model adaptively selects the most relevant interactions regardless of distance.
 However, their quadratic complexity limits efficiency for tasks such as long-time integration.
 To overcome this, efficient variants like Galerkin attention\cite{cao2021choose} reduce computational cost to linear scaling.
 While these models improve efficiency, they trade off model capacity by approximating the self-attention mechanism, potentially reducing accuracy for tasks that need precise attention.
 Moreover, Transformers face challenges with PDEs due to limited context windows, inefficiency with continuous data, and high memory usage, making them less effective for capturing dependencies over continuous domains and high-resolution grids.

 While Transformers are popular for PDE modelling, they have limitations in handling continuous data and high-resolution grids.
 An emerging alternative is State-Space Models (SSMs)\cite{gu2021combining,gu2022parameterization}, which offer better scalability, reduced memory usage, and improved handling of long-range dependencies in continuous domains compared to Transformers.
 In particular, Mamba\cite{gu2023mamba} is a novel way designed to effectively capture long-range dependencies, handle continuous data efficiently, and reduce memory consumption in sequence-to-sequence problems.
 Although Transformers dominate applications like foundational models and computer vision, \textit{the use of SSMs—especially Mamba—for neural operators in PDEs remains underexplored, and their theoretical connections and potential advantages are yet to be fully understood}.